Rigidity Conjectures: Preliminaries

 $\Cstar$-algebras are Banach complex algebras together with an involutive $^*$ operation satisfying $\norm{aa^*}=\norm{a}^2$.
 Thanks to the GNS construction (\cite[II.6.4]{Blackadar.OA}), every $\Cstar$-algebra can be viewed as a $^*$-closed Banach subalgebra of the algebra of bounded linear operators $\mathcal B(H)$ for some Hilbert space $H$.
 By Gelfand's duality all abelian $\Cstar$-algebras arise as algebras of continuous complex-valued functions vanishing at infinity on some locally compact $X$.

-For a $\Cstar$-algebra $A$, especially a nonunital one, we want to examine how $A$ can be embedded as an ideal into a unital $\Cstar$-algebra, similarly as one studies the ways of embedding a locally compact space $X$ as an open subset of a compact space.
-The unitization of $A$, denoted $A^\dagger$, corresponds to the one-point compactification of Alexandroff, and the noncommutative analog of the \v{C}ech-Stone compactification is the multiplier algebra $\mathcal M(A)$.
+For a $\Cstar$-algebra $A$, especially a nonunital one, we want to examine how $A$ can be embedded as an ideal into a unital $\Cstar$-algebra $B$, similarly as one studies the ways of embedding a locally compact space $X$ as an open subset of a compact space.
+The minimal such $B$ is the unitization of $A$, denoted $A^\dagger$, which corresponds to the one-point compactification.
+The `maximal' such unital algebra is the multiplier algebra $\mathcal M(A)$, which corresponds to the \v{C}ech-Stone compactification in the commutative case, and we introduce below.